bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- overcast clouds
+- clear sky
-- 74% humidity
+- 92% humidity
-- 1 mph wind
+- 8 mph wind
-- 0.22 inches of precipitation in the past 24 hours
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History